JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 before me.
 I saw her again as I had seen her in the past time–on the morning when I went to fetch her into the house.
-I heard her again, telling me that the Shivering Sand seemed to draw her to it against her will, and wondering whether her grave was waiting for her THERE.
+I heard her again, telling me that the Shivering Sand seemed to draw her to it against her will, and wondering whether her grave was waiting for her _There_.
 The horror of it struck at me, in some unfathomable way, through my own child.
 My girl was just her age.
 My girl, tried as Rosanna was tried, might have lived that miserable life, and died this dreadful death.